Get ready for the best baked potato of your life! Cooking a Russet potato in the air fryer delivers a perfectly crisp peel and pillowy interior.

 Slice the potatoes open, and fluff the inside of the potatoes with a fork.
 Fill with your preferred toppings.

-How to top air fryer baked potatoes
+How to top baked potatoes

-There are so many options for topping air fryer baked potatoes!
+There are so many topping options!

 - Keep it simple with non-dairy butter, salt, and pepper.